zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/widgets/richtext/_index.md

 {{% alert color="info" %}}

-Unlike Rich Text v3, this version no longer put the editor inside a sandboxed iframe.
-Thus, page styling will directly affected the rich text's styling.
+Unlike Rich Text v3, this version no longer hosts the editor inside a sandboxed `iframe`.
+Thus, page styling will directly affect the rich text's styling.

 {{% /alert %}}